liip/ckan-vagrant/README.md

 Copy `digitalocean.json.dist` to `digitalocean.json` and add the client id and the API key

 ### Fire it up

+Uncomment the relevant lines in the Vagrant file.

     vagrant up --provider=digital_ocean